binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

   * What any user is doing on the system currently
   * Network connections
   * Etc
-* Taking the confidential business and client information from the "Starting with the 30,000' view" chapter, here we can concretise these concepts into forms such as:
+* Take the confidential business and client information from the "Starting with the 30,000' view" chapter, here we can solidify these concepts into forms such as:
-  * Email, Web, Data-store servers and of course the data on them.
+  * Email, Web, Data-store servers and of course the data on them
-  * You could even stretch this to individuals PCs and other devices which may be carrying this sort of confidential information on them.
+  * You could even convey this to individuals PCs and other devices which may be carrying this sort of confidential information on them.
 Mobile devices are a huge risk for example (covered in the Mobile chapter of [Fascicle 2](https://leanpub.com/holistic-infosec-for-web-developers-fascicle2-mobile-iot))

-This is probably an incomplete list for your domain.
-I have given you a start.
-Put your thinking cap on and populate the rest, or come back to it as additional assets enter your mind.
+This is probably an incomplete list for your domain, I have merely given you a start.
+Put your critical thinking to use and populate the rest, or come back to the process as additional assets enter your mind.

 ## 2. SSM Identify Risks
 Go through same process as we did at the top level in [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers), but for your VPS(s).

 * [MS Host Threats and Countermeasures](https://msdn.microsoft.com/en-us/library/ff648641.aspx#c02618429_007)
-* [MS Securing Your Web Server](https://msdn.microsoft.com/en-us/library/ff648653.aspx) This is Windows specific, but does offer some insight into technology agnostic risks and countermeasures.
+* [MS Securing Your Web Server](https://msdn.microsoft.com/en-us/library/ff648653.aspx) This is Windows specific, but does offer some insight into technology agnostic risks and countermeasures
 * [MS Securing Your Application Server](https://msdn.microsoft.com/en-us/library/ff648657.aspx) As above, Microsoft specific, but does provide some ideas for vendor agnostic concepts

 ### Forfeit Control thus Security {#vps-identify-risks-forfeit-control-thus-security}
 ![](images/ThreatTags/average-widespread-average-severe.png)

-In terms of security, unless your provider is [Swiss](http://www.computerweekly.com/news/2240187513/Is-Switzerland-turning-into-a-cloud-haven-in-the-wake-of-Prism-scandal), you give up so much when you forfeit your system(s) to an external provider.
+In terms of security, unless your provider is [Swiss](http://www.computerweekly.com/news/2240187513/Is-Switzerland-turning-into-a-cloud-haven-in-the-wake-of-Prism-scandal), you give up so much when you forfeit your system controls to an external provider.
 I cover this in my talk ["Does Your Cloud Solution Look Like a Mushroom"](http://blog.binarymist.net/presentations-publications/#does-your-cloud-solution-look-like-a-mushroom).

-* If you do not own your VPS(s), you will have very limited security, visibility and control over the infrastructure.
+* If you do not own your VPS(s), you will have limited visibility and control over the infrastructure
 * Limited (at best) visibility into any hardening process your CSP takes.
-Essentially you "Get what you are given".
+Essentially, you "Get what you are given"
-* Cloud and hosting providers are in many cases forced by governments and other agencies to give up your secrets.
-It is very common place now and you may not even know that it has happened.
-Swiss providers may be the exception here.
+* Cloud and hosting providers are, in many cases, forced by governments and other agencies to give up your secrets.
+It is very common place now, and you may not even know that it has happened.
+Swiss providers may be the exception here
-* What control do you have that if you are data in the cloud has been compromised you actually know about it and can invoke your incident response team(s) and procedures?
+* Do you have enough control, such that if your data is in the cloud and has been compromised, you actually know about it, and can invoke your incident response team(s) and procedures?
-* Cloud and hosting providers are readily giving up your secrets to government organisations and the highest bidders.
-In many cases you will not know about it.
+* Cloud and hosting providers are readily giving up your secrets to government organisations, and the highest bidders.
+In many cases you will not know about it
-* Your provider may go out of business and you may get little notice of this.
+* Your provider may go out of business, and you may get little notice of this
-* Providers are outsourcing their outsourced services to several providers deep.
-They do not even have visibility themselves.
-Control is lost.
+* Providers are often outsourcing their services to several providers deep.
+They do not even have visibility themselves, further control is lost
-* \> distribution = > attack surface.
+* Distribution = attack surface.
 Where is your data?
 Where are your VM images running from?
 Further distributed on iSCSI targets?
 Where are the targets?
 * Your provider knows little (at best) about your domain, how you operate, or what you have running on their system(s).
 How are they supposed to protect you if they have no knowledge of your domain?

 ### Windows {#vps-identify-risks-Windows}

 Windows exploitation is prevalent, easy and fun, because there is what seems to be a never ending source of security defects.
-I am not going to attempt to cover much, as I would be here for to long, and this book series is more focussed on giving you a broad understanding with examples as we go.
+I am not going to attempt to cover much, as I would be here for too long, and this book series is more focused on giving you a broad understanding with examples as we go.

-The problem is not so much that there is a never ending source of defects in Windows, but rather, that the platform was not designed with openness as a core attribute.
-Because of its closed nature, hardening the platform in many cases is very difficult and often comes down to applying band-aids over top of the defects rather than being able to remove them.
+The problem is less that there are defects in Windows, but rather, that the platform was not designed with openness as a core attribute.
+Because of its closed nature, hardening the platform in many cases is very difficult and often comes down to applying band-aids over top of the defects, rather than being able to remove them.

-If you want a platform that you can have a decent level of control over its security, do not buy into closed offerings.
+If you want a platform that you can have a decent level of control over its security, do not buy closed offerings.

 #### PsExec {#vps-identify-risks-psexec}
 ![](images/ThreatTags/average-common-difficult-severe.png)

 PsExec was written by Mark Russinovich as part of the Sysinternals tool suite.
-PsExec the tool allows you to execute programs on remote Windows systems without having to install anything on the server you want to manage or hack.
-Also being a [Telnet replacement](https://technet.microsoft.com/en-us/sysinternals/bb897553.aspx).
+PsExec the tool allows you to execute programs on remote Windows systems without having to install anything on the server you want to manage, or hack.
+It also serves as a [Telnet replacement](https://technet.microsoft.com/en-us/sysinternals/bb897553.aspx).
 PsExec [requires](https://community.rapid7.com/community/metasploit/blog/2013/03/09/psexec-demystified) a few things on the target system:

 1. The Server Message Block (SMB) service must be available and reachable (not blocked by a fire wall for example)